sofiabobadilla/DD2421-PhD-Task/README.md

 ## GOAL & Overview

-This PhD project aims to apply the fundamental learning of DD3431 Machine Learning course on the PhD topic of the author.
+This PhD project aims to apply the fundamental learning of the DD3431 Machine Learning course on the PhD topic of the author.

-In this case the project will be directly related to smart contract security.
+In this case, the project will be directly related to smart contract security.

-Using as dataset smartbugs-curated and the recent-published exploit for the dataset sb-heist, this experiment will compare the performance of two models train with different configurations of the same dataset for vulnerable line identification.
+Using the dataset smartbugs-curated and the recent-published exploit for the dataset sb-heist, this experiment will compare the performance of two models trained with different configurations of the same dataset for vulnerable line identification.

 Mix Model (MM):